VictoriaSzy/MKS21X-FinalProject/README.md

 Victoria: I moved numberOfBombsAround to the Board class in order to use layout.length.
 I also created a new variable in the Tile class to help me with finding the number of bombs around a specific tile by using division and %.

 Jionghao:

+01-10-2019:
+Victoria: I finished numberOfBombsAround by splitting it up based on where the tile was located (first row, last row, first column, last column, in a corner, etc.).
+My version of Main.java does not leave a character behind when the arrow keys are clicked but in the CS Lab Jionghao's version did and we tried to figure out why.
+We started comparing our versions in class.

+Jionghao: